-In marketing, it’s one of the age-old chicken-egg questions: What’s the most important aspect of a successful campaign — a bold creative vision or a kick-ass client strategy?
+In marketing, it’s one of the age-old chicken-egg questions: What’s the most important aspect of a successful campaign — a bold creative vision or a kick-ass content strategy?
 And how different are the two really?

 It’s a debate that’s launched a thousand agency arm wrestles and a bevy of heated boardroom brainstorms.
 And depending on whom you ask, the answer will vary.
 But lucky for us, we don’t need to mutter aimlessly to ourselves in a fit of presumption.
 We were able to land two sought-after marketing minds to hash it out for us.